apache/maven-resolver/src/site/markdown/expected-checksums.md

 Maven Central emits headers `x-checksum-sha1` and `x-checksum-md5` along with artifact response.
 Google GCS on the other hand uses `x-goog-meta-checksum-sha1` and `x-goog-meta-checksum-md5` headers.
-Resolver will detect these and use their value.
+Resolver will detect all these and use their value.

 Emitted by: Maven Central, GCS, some CDNs and probably more.